 He takes a few minutes to work out his bearings and then makes a b-line straight for his food.
 Once he’s eaten, we’ll give him about ten minutes, so he can do his business and one of us will pick him up and take him to a pen or just hold him for a while.

-5. Are not too expensive to buy
+5. Not expensive to buy

 Pygmy hedgehogs are not too expensive and it’s important to remember they are an exotic pet, so when compared to the costs of other exotic pets, they are fairly reasonably priced.
 Some other non-exotic pets especially some cats and dogs depending on the breed can be expensive too.

 We paid about $350 for Hynee and we could probably have bought a pygmy hedgehog cheaper from another breeder but we chose a reputable breeder and hence paid the higher price.